 Venue: Berkeley Castle

 What’s happening: Berkeley Castle has a summer of fun planned, offering even more incentive to visit the favourite family destination during the school holidays.
-Highlights include storytelling on Mondays (excluding bank holiday Monday); Monty the Jester on Tuesdays; and ‘have a go’ archery on Wednesdays.
-Meanwhile, there will be authentic sword-fighting displays on Sundays 23 July and 13 August; and medieval falconry displays on Sundays 30 July and 20 August.
-And, if you’re looking for a fun-filled bank holiday Sunday and Monday, look no further, as there will be living history displays, archery, musket and crossbow shooting, and more taking place.
+Highlights include storytelling on Mondays (excluding bank holiday Monday); Monty the Jester on Tuesdays; and Archery Shows archery on Wednesdays.
+Meanwhile, there will be falconry displays on Sunday 29 July; authentic sword-fighting displays on Sunday 12 August; a circus show on Sunday 19 August; and a bank holiday of Magnificent Medieval Merriment from Sunday 26 to Monday 27 August.
+And for a day packed with activities, the Family Fun Day returns on Sunday 5 August.

-When: Berkeley Castle is open from Sundays to Wednesdays between Sunday 23 July and Wednesday 30 August 2017.
-Family Fun Day takes place on Sunday 6 August 2017.
+When: Berkeley Castle is open from Sundays to Wednesdays between Sunday 29 July to Wednesday 29 August 2018.

 How much: Admission prices vary, contact organisers for details